dispersionlab/gitshow12/reflections.md

 > > > >VCF freq results in higher overtone-like content

 ### Performing the score
-  While recreating the recording, I took screenshoots and recording the samples of each change of sound.
+  While recreating the recording, I took screenshoots and recorded the samples of each change of sound I was recreating in order to compare them.

   > From 2:05 to 2:11- Changes from original